-The silverfish are very adaptable and can survive in almost every habitat.
+The silverfish in Raleigh are very adaptable and can survive in almost every habitat.
 They do tend to gravitate toward areas with high humidity and live in areas with a lot of moisture.

 Silverfish are very hard to exterminate because they move around at night and are extremely fast when they do so.
 Silverfish love to feed on books and clothing, and their favorite snack is the glue that binds the book together.